Contents

 | Hybrid | Rule-based + AI for complex queries | Balanced cost and capability | Medium-high |

-Six chatbot types cover the full spectrum from basic automation to advanced AI conversations.
+Each category sits at a different point between basic automation and advanced AI conversations.
+For a wider comparison of complexity, cost, and fit, see types of AI chatbots for business.
 Knowing how they compare to related technologies like virtual agents and AI agents clarifies what each category delivers.

 Chatbot vs. AI Chatbot vs. Virtual Agent vs. AI Agent